 WHAT’S IN A NAME?

-With the creation of Aloha Internal Arts, it is my intention to engage with these ancient practices in a way that is kind and respectful; a place where we can all come together in community and take care with one another.
-It is a path to cultivate kindness and respect.
-These arts are tools to harmonize our internal energy, to build strength and vitality in our bodies, to bring a sense of peace to our minds and hearts.
+With the creation of TaijiNature, it is our intention to engage with these ancient practices as a path to cultivate kindness and respect; a place where we can come together in community and take care with one another.
+These arts are tools to harmonize our internal energy, to build strength and vitality in our bodies, to develop balance and graceful movement, and to bring a sense of peace to our heart and mind.